Responsible Conduct of Research (RCR)

 Texas State University is committed to conduct research in an ethical and responsible way.
 We are dedicated to instilling in our community a shared understanding of, and adherence to, the principles of responsible conduct of research.

-The Office of Research Integrity & Compliance is here to assist our researchers in furthering their awareness of responsible conduct of research (RCR) topics and to address requirements of the National Institutes of Health and the National Science Foundation.
+Research Integrity and Compliance is here to assist our researchers in furthering their awareness of responsible conduct of research (RCR) topics and to address requirements of the National Institutes of Health and the National Science Foundation.

 All students (including undergraduates, graduate students and postdoctoral scholars) supported by the National Science Foundation are required to complete an approved course in Responsible Conduct of Research (NSF Award and Administration Guide, Chapter IV – Grantee Standards).

 All other students, as well as, faculty and staff, are encouraged to complete the training, but are not required to do so.
 The training introduces principles on the ethical conduct of research and exposes trainees to potential ethical dilemmas while providing guidance on how the principles of RCR can be used to resolve these dilemmas.

 For those individuals in need of NSF-compliant training, Research Integrity and Compliance provides online RCR training modules through the Collaborative Institutional Training Initiative (CITI) at no cost to students, faculty, and staff.